mr-p-otter/spoon-knife/page-otter-commit-test.md

 ## For real this time

+So you're my Uncle Joey.
+Better get used to these bars, kid.
+Marty, you didn't fall asleep, did you?
+Marty, I'm sorry, but the only power source capable of generating one point twenty-one gigawatts of electricity is a bolt of lightning.
+Biff, stop it.
+Biff, you're breaking his arm.
+Biff, stop.
+In that case, I'll tell you strait out.

+Nah, I just don't think I'm cut out for music.
+Take care.
+Perfect, just perfect.
+About 30 years, it's a nice round number.
+What the hell is this?

+It's uh, the other end of town, a block past Maple.
+Yeah well look, Marvin, Marvin, you gotta play.
+See that's where they kiss for the first time on the dance floor.
+And if there's no music, they can't dance, and if they can't dance, they can't kiss, and if they can't kiss, they can't fall in love and I'm history.
+I'm telling the truth, Doc, you gotta believe me.
+Okay, but I don't know what to say.
+This is uh, this is heavy duty, Doc, this is great.
+Uh, does it run on regular unleaded gasoline?

 ## Can we get this to SLACK???

 Y'know this time it wasn't my fault.
 The Doc set all of his clocks twenty-five minutes slow.
 Never?
 Uh, Doc.
 Yeah, well, I still don't understand what Dad was doing in the middle of the street.
 Yeah, well, how about my homework, McFly?